smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/10 - Any, All, and Some.md

 |  3 | Running   |
 |  4 | Completed |

-Here is the SQL statements (along with the DDL) that produce the required output.
+Here are the SQL statements (along with the DDL) that produce the required output.

 ```sql
 CREATE TABLE #Status